lkellar/iblt/README.md

-#  Invertible Bloom Lookup Trees
+#  Invertible Bloom Lookup Tables

 Implementations of a collection of IBLTs, as well as some hash functions